 The various CPR procedures are all part of the bigger picture, working together for improved results.
 The different approaches are all valuable and do save lives, and there is no shame in attempting CPR even for an untrained bystander.
 Any attempt is better than none, but results speak for themselves, and the chance of survival is greatly enhanced by a prompt response from a trained first aider.

-At Real First Aid, CPR guidelines become entrenched facts, while practical abilities are shaped into an emergency response skill-set.
-Real First Aid Simulation Training uses immersive scenarios that mimic real-life environments, creating an atmosphere for learning to flourish.
+At Real Response, CPR guidelines become entrenched facts, while practical abilities are shaped into an emergency response skill-set.
+Real Response Simulation Training uses immersive scenarios that mimic real-life environments, creating an atmosphere for learning to flourish.
 Realistic work, school and community settings are established using props, actors and real emergency equipment, enabling course participants to personally experience a CPR emergency response.